 Joanna Sochan

-Joanna Sochan is a Natural Therapist and founder of Naturimedica Holistic Health & Wellness.
+Joanna Sochan is a Natural Therapist and founder of Naturimedica Wholistic Wellcare.
 She has a passion for helping her clients transform their lives by becoming healthy and well naturally.
-Joanna is an adrenal fatigue, sleep and gut health expert helping tired, stressed or unwell individuals to regain their energy, sleep better and be happier, more relaxed and calm.
-Joanna practices in Sydney and Lake Macquarie and also conducts Skype / phone consultations for clients Australia-wide.
+Joanna is a gut health, hormones and weight loss expert helping tired, stressed or unwell individuals to regain their energy, sleep better and be happier, more relaxed and calm.
+Joanna practices online and Zoom / phone consultations for clients Australia-wide.
 View full bio.